Master of Acupuncture

 Applicants must meet at least one of the following criteria in order to be considered for admission:

-- Current Acupuncture or Oriental Medicine students.
+• Current Acupuncture or Oriental Medicine students.
 Current 2nd–, 3rd–, or 4th–year students who are enrolled in ACAOM–approved (accredited or candidate) acupuncture or Oriental Medicine programs are eligible for admission.
-Students enrolled at the Academy may begin the Chinese Herbal Studies program at the end of the first year of the M.Ac. program.
+Students enrolled at the Academy may begin the Chinese Herbal Medicine program at the end of the first year of the M.Ac. program.
 In the case of non-Academy students, an official letter or transcript from the school documenting the student’s status are required as part of the application process.

-- Graduates of ACAOM-approved acupuncture or O.M. programs.
+• Graduates of ACAOM-approved acupuncture or O.M. programs.
 Graduates of ACAOM approved (candidate or accredited) Master’s level acupuncture or Oriental Medicine programs are eligible.
 Official transcripts from the institution are required.

-- Licensed Acupuncturists/Oriental Medicine practitioners.
+• Licensed Acupuncturists/Oriental Medicine practitioners.
 Currently state-licensed acupuncturists from any U.S. state that formally licenses acupuncture practitioners are eligible.
 A copy of the applicant’s current state license must be included in the application.

-- NCCAOM diplomates.
+• NCCAOM diplomates.
 Any individual who is a current NCCAOM diplomate in Acupuncture and/or Chinese Herbology is eligible.
 A copy of the current NCCAOM diploma must be included in the application.

 Education Requirements